 - Respond to requests concerning planning and design guidelines regarding bike/ped facilities.
-Provide reviews of bike/ped projects and facilities with KYTC's Highway District Office (HDO) and Central Office (CO) Divisions, Area Development Districts (ADDs), Metropolitan Planning Organizations (MPOs), and local governments. - Review and perform quality control measures of bicycle and pedestrian facility inventory updates received from the ADDs as part of their annual work program.
+Provide reviews of bike/ped projects and facilities with KYTC's Highway District Office (HDO) and Central Office (CO) Divisions, Area Development Districts (ADDs), Metropolitan Planning Organizations (MPOs), and local governments. - Manage all Bike/Ped components of Work Elements 3 for the ADD Annual Work Program.
+Review and perform quality control measures of bicycle and pedestrian facility inventory updates received from the ADDs as part of their annual work program.
 Integrate and process updates to the Bike/Ped Facilities (BKPD) assets in the HIS database.
-Act as a technical liaison and respond to technical inquiries about bike/ped facility types from ADD staff. - Collaborate with ADD's to maintain database of local bike/ped master plans across the state and update this in the.
-Bicycle and Pedestrian Plans webpage. - Review and comment on requests for signage or other options to recognize bike/ped facilities or on-road bicycle routes. - Provide technical assistance and training for all state agencies, local agencies, ADDs, and other organizations in policy related materials and subjects related to non-motorized travel planning, facility design (including ADA compliance), and inspection. - Review listing of proposed resurfacing and realignment projects for opportunities to improve bike/ped facilities or treatments through restriping and other improvements.
-Review for considerations within local bike/ped plans where appropriate as part of maintenance activities. - Provide bike/ped accommodation considerations within traffic forecasts, planning studies, and other Project Development reports. - Develop, update, and standardized coordination protocols with the Divisions of Maintenance, Traffic Operations, Design, Planning, and HDOs concerning Share the Road (STR) sign placement procedures.
+Act as a technical liaison and respond to technical inquiries about bike/ped facility types from ADD staff. - Collaborate with ADD's to maintain database of local bike/ped master plans across the state and update the Bicycle and Pedestrian Plans webpage. - Review and comment on requests for signage or other options to recognize bike/ped facilities or on-road bicycle routes. - Review Project Notification Reports received from the Data Management Branch regarding new route construction and roadway realignments.
+Complete corresponding updates to Bike/Ped Facilities, US Bicycle Routes, and Share-Use Path inventories as required. - Provide technical assistance and training for all state agencies, local agencies, ADDs, and other organizations in policy related materials and subjects related to non-motorized travel planning, facility design (including ADA compliance), and inspection. - Review listing of proposed resurfacing and realignment projects for opportunities to improve bike/ped facilities or treatments through restriping and other improvements.
+Review for considerations within local bike/ped plans where appropriate as part of maintenance activities. - Provide bike/ped accommodation considerations within traffic forecasts, planning studies, and other Project Development reports. - Research the development of a bicycle and pedestrian count program.
+Install and test counting equipment on various bike/ped facilities throughout the state.
+Document best practices for accurate and reliable data collection techniques.
+Process data and integrate into usable formats.